mnebes/emneb.dev/posts/02-generating-chord-progressions-in-fsharp.md

     | VII  // Leading tone
 ```

 An example progression that we are interested in would be a `I-IV-V-I` i.e. tetrachords built on top of the first, fourth, fifth, and first (again) steps of a scale.
+To build a chord on a scale we need to only use the notes that are in the scale.
+This means that if we are building a triad and a third from its root happens to be a Minor Third, then our chord will be minor or diminished (depending on what kind of Fifth we will get from our scale).

 First, we need a function that builds a tetrachord from a given step of a given scale.